mitsuba-renderer/drjit/docs/general.rst

 Normally, one would use :py:func:`drjit.gather` and :py:func:`drjit.scatter` to dynamically read and write memory.
 However, they cannot be used in this situation because *read-after-write* (RAW) dependencies would trigger variable evaluations that aren't permitted in a symbolic context.
-Local memory legalizes such use of memory.
+Local memory legalizes such programs because RAW dependencies among threads are not possible.

 Local memory is only temporary and does not add to the long-term memory requirements of a program.
 However, the short-term memory usage can be *significant* because local memory is separately allocated for each thread.
-On a CUDA device, there could be as many as 1 million threads across simultaneously resident thread blocks.
+On a CUDA device, there could be as many as 1 million simultaneously resident threads across thread blocks.
 A seemingly small local 1024-element single precision array then expands into a whopping 4 GiB of memory.

 Use the :py:func:`drjit.alloc_local` function to create a